shapeblue/mbx/README.md

     mbx destroy <name of the env, see mbx list for env name>

+Note: to use `qemu-ev` on EL7/8 KVM hosts, after deploying an environment you can run the following on KVM hosts (before launching the zone):

+    yum install centos-release-qemu-ev
+    yum install qemu-kvm-ev

 ## CloudStack Development

 Note: this is not for developers of 3rd party integration/feature that don't